F5Networks/f5-ci-docs/docs/kubernetes/kctlr-use-bigip-k8s.rst

    - The self IP range must fall within the cluster subnet mask.
 The flannel network's default subnet mask is :code:`/16`.
    - If you use the BIG-IP configuration utility to create a self IP, you may need to provide the full netmask instead of the CIDR notation.
-   - Be sure to specify a floating traffic group (for example, :code:`traffic-group-1`).
-Otherwise, the self IP will use the BIG-IP system's default.

 .. parsed-literal::